code-423n4/2024-12-flex-perpetuals/README.md

 The protocol incorporates secured measurements, including virtual price impact and funding fees, to ensure the protection of liquidity providers (LPs) from being overly exposed to a single direction.
 By implementing these measures, HMXv2 aims to create a more resilient and balanced trading environment.

+Since the code was forked and some contracts were copied, there are aliases for contract names that you can match in the code.
+These contracts share the same interfaces, so only the contract names have changed, but entities, variables and interfaces in the old contract code remain:

+New: `FLP.sol` — Old: HLP, IHLP
+New: `FlexTradeCredits.sol` — Old: TraderLoyaltyCredit, ITraderLoyaltyCredit, TLC
+New: `FTCHook.sol` — Old: ITLCHook, TLCHook.sol

 ## Architecture
 `v2-evm` uses handler-service-storage pattern, this pattern ensures a clear separation of concerns and promotes modularity.